jfarcher/php-ks-deploy/README.md

 * WARNING THIS IS PROBABLY VERY BROKEN, I HAVEN'T WORKED ON IT IN A LONG TIME.
+* The plan is to modify this to a usable state then fork it, the fork will become an image building service for cloud images.

 PHP based web deployment tool, I originally wrote this portal to aid Red Hat Server and workstation deployment and inventory.
 Deployment was completed  using complex kickstart scripts.